 So how do we get rid of these behaviors?

+PREDICT & PREVENT!
+The easiest way to “fix” these behaviors is to not allow them to happen in the 1st place by arranging the environment so your dog doesn’t have the opportunity to practice these behaviors, and does something else instead.
+See NOTE and alternative below.
 Teach the dog what TO do and teach a behavior that is physically incompatible with the undesired behavior.
-A sitting dog can’t jump, right?
-This is usually a 2-step process: Quite simply, the first step is to completely ignore the unwanted behavior and then secondly, replace it with a desired one (“sit” “down” etc.).
-Be careful of the dog’s frustration level though (see NOTE below).
+A sitting dog or a dog with all 4 feet on the floor can’t jump, right?
+This is usually a 2-step process: the first step is to ignore the unwanted behavior and then second, replace it and reward for a desired one (all 4 feet on the floor or sit).
+Be careful of the dog’s frustration level though, just ignoring the behavior almost never works (see NOTE below).

-We can use our bodies to ignore our dog by turning away from him, even a simple turn of your head so you are not making eye contact with him can work on most dogs.
-Because these are all rewards to your dog, do not speak to him, touch him, or make any eye contact while the dog is exhibiting the undesirable behavior.
+We can use our bodies to ignore our dog by turning away from him, even a simple turn of your head so you are not making eye contact with him can work sometimes.
+If the function of your dog’s behavior is social interaction with you, these are all reinforcing to your dog, so you want to limit talking to him, touching him, or making eye contact while the dog is exhibiting the undesirable behavior.
 When he has stopped jumping up, barking, pawing etc. you have a couple of options:

 1. Say nothing and as soon as his feet hit floor mark (click or “yes”) and deliver a treat.
 If he is mouthy/grabby just toss the treat to the floor.
 If delivering the treat to his mouth be sure to deliver the treat LOW – wherever you deliver the treat is where the dogs nose (and mouth!) will go.